Sermon Draft: Prideful Presumption…James 4:13-17

 • Actions: vs. 17: doing the right thing… and does not do the right thing… (sin of omission)

-Let’s look at the text: “Come now, you who say, ‘Today or tomorrow we will go to such and such a city, and spend a year there and engage in business and make a profit.’”
+Let’s look at it in the text: 4:13 “Come now, you who say, ‘Today or tomorrow we will go to such and such a city, and spend a year there and engage in business and make a profit.’”

 2. We presume upon Others: We will go…